Bo Xilai: 15th Party Congress

-During the 15th Party Congress in 1997, Bo Xilai's family launched an unsuccessful campaign to secure his promotion to become a member of the Central Committee of the CCP.
-Although nepotism was generally frowned upon in China, Bo Yibo's ambitions for his son were well-known.
-Bo Yibo advanced the idea that revolutionary elders should 'nominate' their children to become high officials, and Bo Xilai was selected as his family's 'representative' over his older brother Bo Xicheng, ostensibly because of Xilai's superior academic credentials, which included attendance at the elite Peking University and a master's degree.
+During the 15th Party Congress in 1997, Bo Xilai's family launched an unsuccessful campaign to secure his promotion to the Central Committee of the CCP.
+Although nepotism was generally frowned upon in China, Bo Yibo's ambitions for his son were well known.
+Bo Yibo suggested that the families of revolutionary elders should "contribute one child" to become high officials; Bo Xilai was selected as his family's "representative" over his older brother Bo Xicheng, for Xilai's superior academic credentials, which included attendance at the elite Peking University and a CASS master's degree.

-In order to secure Bo Xilai's selection for promotion during the 15th Party Congress, the family launched a nationwide campaign to publicize his son's "achievements" as mayor of Dalian.
+To secure Bo Xilai's promotion at the 15th Party Congress, his family launched a nationwide campaign to publicize his "achievements" as mayor of Dalian.
 They commissioned author Chen Zufeng to pen a report portraying Bo as a man who is "as statesman-like as Henry Kissinger, as environmentally conscious as Al Gore, and almost as beloved by the public as Princess Diana."
-Despite the publicity campaign, Bo Xilai failed even to gain a seat in the Liaoning provincial delegation to the Party Congress.
-Ultimately, Bo Yibo helped him gain a seat with the Shanxi delegation, but the younger Bo was unable to secure a promotion.
+Despite the publicity campaign, Bo Xilai failed to even gain a seat in the Liaoning provincial delegation to the Party Congress.
+Bo Yibo instead helped him gain a seat with the Shanxi delegation.

-In addition, Bo Xilai placed second-last in the confirmation vote for membership in the 15th CCP Central Committee.
-As he placed in the bottom 5% of candidates, Bo Xilai was denied entry into the elite council, suffering a major political embarrassment.
+Bo Xilai failed to win a promotion, placing second-last in the confirmation vote for membership in the 15th CCP Central Committee and suffering a major political embarrassment.
 Bo's failure to get elected was attributed to a general opposition to nepotism within the Party.
-Moreover, during his tenure in Dalian, Bo caused resentment for the amount of 'special favours' that he procured for the coastal city at the expense of the rest of the province.
-His perceived partisan interests locked Bo's kin in a factional struggle against Li Tieying, one of China's central leadership figures, who may have created obstacles to his promotion.
+Moreover, during his tenure in Dalian, Bo incurred resentment for the 'special favours' that he procured for the coastal city at the expense of the rest of the province.
+His perceived partisan interests locked Bo's kin in a factional struggle against Li Tieying, one of China's central leadership figures, who may also have created obstacles to his promotion.